weidai2/signal-track-for-EBV-genome/README.md

-These are the singals track for the CUT&RUN-seq data on the EBV genome
+These are the signal tracks for the CUT&RUN-seq data on the EBV genome.
+The signals have been normalised to the random background by subtracting each bin size to the mean of the background signals.
+Any negative signals were set to zero.